danillouz/hello-machine-learning/notes/week1-introduction.md

 Supervised learning problems are categorized into:

 ### Regression problems
-> Regression: statistical process for estimating the relationships among variables.

 Trying to _predict_ results within a _continuous output_.
 Meaning that we are trying to map input variables to some continuous function.

+> Regression: statistical process for estimating the relationships among variables.

 > **Continuous** data is **measured** and can take any value within a range.
 For example a person's height.

 ### Classification problems
-> Classification: identifying to which of a set of categories a new observation belongs, on the basis of a training set of data containing observations whose category membership is known.

 Trying to _predict_ results in a _discrete output_.
 Meaning
 that we are trying to map input variables into discrete categories.

+> Classification: identifying to which of a set of categories a new observation belongs, on the basis of a training set of data containing observations whose category membership is known.

 > **Discrete** data is **counted** and can only take certain values.
 For example the number of students in a class (you can't have _half_ a student).

 ## Unsupervised Learning
-TODO
+Allows to approach problems with little or no idea what the results should look like.
+Structure can be derived by _clustering_ the data based on relationships among the variables in the data.

+With unsupervised learning there is no feedback based on the prediction results, i.e., there is no _teacher_ to correct you.